GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 ## How it Works

-1. user clicks login at your web app;
+1. User clicks login at your web app;

-2. Your web app uses oxd's REST API or one of its native libraries for java, python, node, ruby, c#, pearl, or go to securely send user to an OpenID Provider (OP) for login;
+2. Your web app uses oxd's REST API or one of its native libraries for java, python, node, ruby, c#, pearl, or go to securely send the user to an OpenID Provider (OP) for login;

 3. oxd communicates with the OP, and returns the user to your web app with verified information ("attributes" or "claims").